- Mister Vee self steering

 Weight, mounting options and price.

 On a small boat, extra weight on the transom affects the boats behaviour in waves.
 Mr. Vane is by far the lightest system ever!

 Smaller boats have smaller transoms, often fitted with outboard engines.
 Mr. Vane has an optional mounting kit that can be combined with centrally mounted outboards*

 By clever design for self assembly and using modern techniques and plastics Mr. Vane is very affordable

 Light weight and affordable

 By using modern plastics it was possible to lower the cost of manufacturing and lower the weight at the same time.
 This keeps the weight at the ends of the boat as low as possible.
-With less then 8 kgs (18 lb) Mr. Vane is the lightest system ever, both on you boat and on your wallet!
+With a weight of about 6.5 kgs (14.5 lbs) Mr. Vane is the lightest system ever, both on you boat and on your wallet!